 This conduit comes in 10-foot lengths and has a built-in coupling formed on one end, called the female side.
 PVC conduit pieces typically are joined permanently with PVC solvent glue, similar to PVC plumbing pipe connections.
 Since PVC is thicker than metal conduit, it can hold fewer wires.
 PVC also is nonconductive, so it cannot serve a grounding conductor.

-PVC conduit comes in different grades for uses outside for underground installation, depending on the area that it will be used and purpose.
-Schedule 40 PVC is a thinner-walled conduit that is used for most simple underground installations, like running a feed through the yard to feed an outlet on a shed.Then there is the other style PVC that sports a thicker-walled conduit, labeled schedule 80, used for high traffic areas, parking lots, and driveways.
+PVC conduit comes in two common grades, based on the thickness of the conduit wall.
+Schedule 40 PVC is a thinner-walled conduit that is used for most simple underground installations, such as running a feed through the yard to an outlet on a shed.
+Schedule 80 is a thicker-walled conduit that is used in high-traffic areas, parking lots, and driveways.
 Because of its greater wall thickness, Schedule 80 conduit has a smaller interior diameter and therefore can hold fewer wires that Schedule 40 conduit of the same nominal size.

 Allowable Conduit Fill Capacities

 The allowable number of wires that can be placed inside a conduit varies according to the type and size of conduit and also on the size of the conducting wires.
 Wire size is defined by the American Wire Gauge, or AWG, number.
 The smaller the AWG number, the larger the wire diameter.
 For THHN insulated wire, the most common type of wire used in the conduit used for household circuits, the fill capacities are:

 |Size and Type of Conduit||14 AWG Wire||12 AWG Wire||10 AWG Wire|